-And, I suppose those symbols are connected to the Led Zep idea (though my symbol was the 1st and originated as a way of signing my paintings ([it's Lawrence writing these words]).
-Tim's is an Enso, meaning spontanaeity, as he is always in pursuit of being fully invested playing in the moment which is the birthplace of improvisation (the symbol also kind of looks like a G).
-John's symbol is a nod to the original electric guitar hero.
-Fran's is an acoustic guitar body and f-hole-derived shape.
-Mine is my initials turned into a face.
+And, I suppose those symbols were derived from the Led Zep idea, or maybe they're more like Gene Simmons's eye-bat-wing and Peter's cat make-up.
+Tim's is an Enso, meaning spontanaeity, as he is a master improvisor (it also kind of looks like a G).
+John's symbol is a nod to the original guitar hero.
+Fran's is a guitar body and f-hole-derived shape.
+Mine (it's Lawrence writing these words, which is why it's not bragging to call Tim a master improvisor) is my initials turned into a face.

 "... lot of fun, we've got to do this again next year" –James McLaughlin, Assistant Dean of Student Programs, WPI

 "Trippy acoustic-based trio ... with a far-out set" –Craig Semon, Telegram and Gazette